pbv-public/firestore-orm/README.md

 })
 ```

-In some occasions, we may need to allow the same row to be read more than
+In some occasions, we may need to allow the same doc to be read more than
 once.
 For example, a transaction may be handling a batch of operations (action
 pattern with batching), where individual operation might read and update the
-same row.
+same doc.
 ```javascript
 const operation = async (tx) => {
   const model = await tx.get(SomeModel, "some id")